polarfire-soc/meta-polarfire-soc-yocto-bsp/doc/LC-MPFS-DEV-KIT_user_guide.md

 The latest revisions of the Libero project and bitstream files are available [here](http://soc.microsemi.com/download/rsc/?f=Libero_Project_LC-MPFS-DEV-KIT).

 ## Board Setup
-The following instructions guide you through settting up the LC-MPFS-DEV-KIT.
+The following instructions guide you to set up the LC-MPFS-DEV-KIT.

 1. Switch off the power button on the LC-MPFS-DEV-KIT.